Misinformation thrives on video site popular with far-right - KESQ

 Associated Press

-Researchers say nearly 1 in 5 videos suggested by YouTube in response to a search for terms related to next week’s elections contained misinformation.
-But the percentage of videos containing misinformation was much higher on Rumble, a video platform that’s popular with some conservatives and far-right groups.
+Researchers say nearly 1 in 5 videos suggested by YouTube in response to a search for terms related to next week’s elections came from untrustworthy sources.
+But the percentage of videos from untrustworthy sources was much higher on Rumble, a video platform that’s popular with some conservatives and far-right groups.
 The findings come from NewsGuard, a firm that monitors online misinformation.
 They show how the hands-off approach to content moderation on sites such as Rumble have made them hot spots for misinformation about voting and elections.
-Some conservatives and supporters of former President Donald Trump have embraced these sites as an alternative to major platforms like Facebook and YouTube, which have rules against harmful misinformation.
+Some conservatives and supporters of former President Donald Trump have embraced these sites as an alternative to major platforms like Facebook and YouTube, which have rules against harmful content.